DOAJ/doaj/cms/pages/apply/guide.md

 - Unconfirmed ISSN
 - Website unavailable
 - Insufficient content published
-- The journal was transferred to a publisher not already in DOAJ

 Where a journal has been rejected for other reasons, a new application may be submitted after six months.